acbsp/bonafide.guru/en/contents.rst

 progress in spiritual life.** One has to approach a bona fide spiritual master to receive the knowledge"

-And here is what Srila Prabhupada says himself:
+And here is what |SP| says himself:

 "In my books the philosophy of Krishna Consciousness is explained **fully**\ so if there is anything which you do not understand, then you